kubewarden/kubewarden.io/content/blog/2021/10/new-architecture-to-ease-kubewarden-administrators-lives.md

 The Kubewarden Controller and default policy server stay in the `kubewarden-controller` Helm chart.

 All of the new changes simplify managing clusters.
-Which makes managing multiple clusters via [Fleet](https://fleet.rancher.io/) more consistent and streamlined.
+Which makes Kubewarden use via [Fleet](https://fleet.rancher.io/) more consistent and streamlined.

 ## A hands-on example